You can use the Textual SDK to redact and synthesize values in individual files.

 .

-To add files to the dataset, use dataset.add_file
+To add a file to the dataset, use dataset.add_file

 Textual creates the dataset, scans the uploaded file, and redacts the detected values.